Zohdy Qadry: Biography

-Zohdy Qadry was born in 1972 in Nahf in the Western Galilee.
-He studied at The Academy for Art and Industry in St. Petersburg, Russia in the 1990s where he also completed a master's degree in wall paintings.
+Zohdy Qadry was born in 1972 in Nahf, in the Western Galilee.
+He studied at Saint Petersburg Art and Industry Academy (now Saint Petersburg Stieglitz State Academy of Art and Design) in St. Petersburg, Russia in the 1990s, where he also completed a master's degree in wall paintings.
 He worked in St. Petersburg for several years and returned home in 2004.

-Qadry's work relates directly to Palestinian history and he is considered as a plastic artist who brings Palestinians' socio-historical issues into the art field via modern and simple painting.
+Qadry's work relates directly to Palestinian history and he is considered as a plastic artist who brings Palestinians' socio-historical issues into the art field, via modern and simple painting.

 The infrastructure of Qadry's plastic art was made by pairing the Palestinian experience with the Russian art legacy as practiced at the Mochina institute.
 Qadry's work has far-reaching contexts – a result of his life path and his time in Russia – and combines a Palestinian-Russian modern style of art.

-Non-Geometric Themes
+Non-geometric themes

 The main theme in Qadry's work between 1996 and 2003 was that of "Home".
 In the painting, Nahf (1999), the scene overlooks the houses of Nahf from outside of village in a distance on a foothill, we see small houses and the mosque's minaret which seems representation of nostalgia.

 Qadry painted a series of olive trees between 2002 and 2003.
-In this series he moves from representing one tree to a number of trees and adopted three-dimensional technique in this series with the shape of a square grid.
+In this series, he moves from representing one tree to a number of trees and adopted three-dimensional technique in this series with the shape of a square grid.
 Looking over time at his painting – from The Family (2002) to Something inside You (2011) – one can see a transition from the figurative style to the abstract.